nmajor/emailgate/NOTES.md

 FROM BJ:
 - New domain with SSL
 - Make Add Emails socket event add emails 1 by 1 instead of Promise.all
-- Move search to a sidebar (See how it works)
-- When adding emails grey out pending emails and show progress (Adding 50 emails) in a notification strip below the navbar

 - Email preview and edit font needs to be bigger when viewing on website
-- Grey out emails when saving
 - Estimated page number
 - Cover templates change to icons (thumbnails)
 - Make the Table of Contents font smaller